MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/02-r-plotting.md

 Back in the "File" menu, you'll see the first option is "New File".
 Selecting "New File" opens another menu to the right and the first option is "R Script".
 Select "R Script".

-Now we have a fourth panel in the upper left corner of RStudio that includes an **Editor** tab with an untitled R Script.
 Let's save this file as `gdp_population.R` in our project directory.

 Let's start by loading a package called `tidyverse`